Bank-Builder/bashic/AND_OR_IMPLEMENTATION_PLAN.md

 - Test nested structures with compound conditions

 ### Step 7: Add to Regression Suite
-- Add comprehensive AND/OR tests to regression.bas
+- Add comprehensive AND/OR tests to tests/regression.bas
 - Verify no existing functionality is broken

 ## Code Reuse Strategy